hyriver/pygeohydro/README.rst

 Quick Start
 -----------

-With just a few lines of code, Hydrodata provides easy access to a handful of databases. ``Station`` gathers the USGS site information such as name, contributing drainage area and upstream flowlines and watershed geometry.
+With just a few lines of code, Hydrodata provides easy access to a handful of databases. ``Station`` gathers the USGS site information such as name, contributing drainage area, upstream flowlines and watershed geometry.

 .. code-block:: python